admin-shell-io/id/aas/3/0/RC01/README.md

  [http://admin-shell.io/aas/3/0/RC01/OperationVariable](http://admin-shell.io/aas/3/0/RC01/OperationVariable) The OperationVariable class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 3.0RC01'.

+## OperationVariable/value
+ Describes the needed argument for an operation via a submodel element of kind=Template.

+ [http://admin-shell.io/aas/3/0/RC01/OperationVariable/value](http://admin-shell.io/aas/3/0/RC01/OperationVariable/value) The attribute value of the OperationVariable class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 3.0RC01'.

 ## Permission
  Description of a single permission.